trustification/trutification-ansible/README.md

 - guac-graphql-tls-certificate.key
 - collector-osv-tls-certificate.pem
 - collector-osv-tls-certificate.key
+- collectorist-api-tls-certificate.pem
+- collectorist-api-tls-certificate.key
+- collectorist-api-tls-csub-certificate.crt

-Optionally, you can also copy `service-ca.crt` certificate to the same directory if you have OSV client that needs secure access to the collector.
+Optionally, you can also copy `collector-osv-tls-client-certificate.crt` certificate to the same directory if you have OSV client that needs secure access to the collector.

 5. Create Environment Variables for Storage, Events and OIDC